adasomg/the-missing-clojure-intro/README.md

 It's true!
 But before you ever get to that point you'll face __unprecedented confusion__.
 Understanding Clojure's tooling __is VERY challenging__.

-Most guides push you straight into writing Clojure and don't bother explaining the __NASTY foundations__.
+Most guides push you straight into writing Clojure and don't bother explaining the __complex foundations__.

 This is different.
 I will __NEVER__ tell you to go do something yourself.